Shweta2024/JavaScript-Projects/ContributingGuidelines.md

 - Go to your repository in browser and click on compare and pull requests.

 - Then add a title and description to your pull request that explains your contribution.
 Make them **meaningful** so that we can understand them better.

+- After your PR gets merged, **Delete the branch** in which you raise the PR as a good practice 😎